Stable many-body resonances in open quantum systems: Acknowledgments

 \section{Acknowledgments}

-We thank R. Rom\'an-Ancheyta for helpful discussions and carefully reading our article.
+We thank R. Rom\'an-Ancheyta for helpful discussions and for carefully reading our article.
 R.P. acknowledges the support from Vicerrector\'ia de Postgrado USACH.
-G.R acnowledges the support from Fondo Nacional de Desarrollo Cient\'ifico y Tecnol\'ogico (FONDECYT, Chile) Grant No. 1190727.
+G.R acknowledges the support from the Fondo Nacional de Desarrollo Cient\'ifico y Tecnol\'ogico (FONDECYT, Chile) Grant No. 1190727.
+We used time-evolving block decimation (TEBD) algorithm \cite{Vidal2004Jul,Hauschild2018Oct}, from \href{https://github.com/tenpy/tenpy}{https://github.com/tenpy/tenpy}.